jere73/memotest-fullstack/readme.md

 * For detach container execution you should use:

     `sail up -d`
-* Wile containers are running, you must to run database migrations and seeders to create and fill with data the required tables for this project:
+* While containers are running, you must to run database migrations and seeders to create and fill with data the required tables for this project:

     `sail artisan migrate`
     `sail artisan db:seed`